jammiemil/telegraf/plugins/parsers/loki/README.md

-# Prometheus Remote Write Parser Plugin
+# Loki Parser Plugin

-Converts Loki Push Streams directly into Telegraf metrics.
+Converts Loki Protobuf Push Requests directly into Telegraf metrics.
 It can be used with [http_listener_v2](/plugins/inputs/http_listener_v2).
-There are no additional configuration options for Loki Push Streams.
+There are no additional configuration options for Loki Protobuf Push Requests.

+NB: This parser does NOT support application/json content

 ## Configuration